 La Quercia’s Acorn Edition Tamworth hams is made to the highest standards for any ham I've ever had.

 These unsmoked hams, aged for an exceptional two years, are from red-haired Tamworth hogs who lived the last four months of their lives feasting on nuts, just as the famed Ibérico hogs do in Spain.
 While Ibérico hogs eat acorns in the Dehesa of central and southern Spain, these Tamorths eat acorns and hickory nuts in Missouri.
 Famed hog farmer Russ Kremer's 120-acre oak and hickory hillside in the Ozarks hosts a herd of the hogs.
 When the nuts start falling in August, Russ moves the heritage breed beauties into the woods for four months of happy feasting.
 Up to 75% of their diet during that time consisted of acorns and hickory nuts.
-They remained in hog heaven until early winter 2011 when their hams were sent north to La Quercia in Iowa to be cured.

 The effect of a nut-heavy diet on ham’s fat is magical.
 It softens it, lowering its melting point to near body temperature so that when you bite into a piece it practically melts on your tongue.
 This is an exceptional eating experience.